TmoreiraBR/PhD-Thesis-codes/README.md

 **Examples of real-time prediction-free control optimisation solutions (C#/Unity3D/Unity ML-Agents):**

 Continuous control, Proximal Policy Optimisation (PPO) solution, for the case study of the Swansea Bay Tidal Lagoon, without pumping -> Added to **ContinuousControl** folder.
+Current model results were published in [1].

 Discrete control, Proximal Policy Optimisation (PPO) solution, for the case study of the La Rance Tidal Barrage, with pumping (To be added)